 What Causes Hypothyroidism?

-Dr. Jonathan Wright has reported compelling data that iodine, in the form of iodine and iodide such as Lugol’s (liquid) and Iodizyme-HP™ (pill form) can help maintain the correct balance of the three estrogens.
+Dr. Jonathan Wright has reported compelling data that iodine, in the form of iodine and iodide such as Lugol’s (liquid), can help maintain the correct balance of the three estrogens.
 Specifically, Dr. Wright has reported that iodine and iodide will help the body metabolize the estrogens to favor the safer form of estrogen — estriol.
-Imbalances in estrogen production are associated with weight gain, mood swings and disorders such as diabetes as well as cancer of the breast, ovary, and uterus.
+Imbalances in estrogen production are associated with weight gain, mood swings, and disorders such as diabetes and cancer of the breast, ovary, and uterus.
 Estrogen balance is impossible to maintain when there is iodine deficiency present.
-(1)

 Nascent Iodine is iodine as an atom rather than an ion or a molecule.
-In this state the iodine atom has a large energy potential that is released when the atom is used.
-It has a well recognized ability to fight infections in this state.
-Ultimately, a true nascent iodine has two major advantages over nutritional, elemental or other forms of iodine such as Lugol’s solution.
+In this state, the iodine atom has a large energy potential that is released when the atom is used.
+It has a well-recognized ability to fight infections in this state.
+Ultimately, true nascent iodine has two major advantages over nutritional, elemental, or other forms of iodine, such as Lugol’s solution.
 The first is the physical phenomenon of diffusion.
 A vast majority of the body’s iodine is stored in the thyroid, and, as such, the iodide ion has a steep gradient to overcome for diffusion to occur.
 While the body is well designed to fight this gradient, the simple fact is that nascent iodine is not affected by it.
-Thus, nascent iodine should be able to diffuse readily and easily into the thyroid without input of additional energy or mechanisms by the body to do so.
+Thus, nascent iodine should diffuse readily and easily into the thyroid without the input of additional energy or mechanisms by the body to do so.
 This has the potential of increasing the speed with which nascent iodine acts within the body.

-Selenium deficiency: Research now shows, through many studies, a link between thyroid metabolism and selenium deficiency.
+Research now shows, through many studies, a link between thyroid metabolism and selenium deficiency.
 Selenium acts as a catalyst for the production of active thyroid hormones and is crucial in aiding the body to recycle iodine.
-A selenium deficiency can also have an effect on the thyroid and lead to hypothyroidism, which in turn causes the sufferer to exhibit symptoms including heart palpitations, emotional disturbance, moisture on the skin, adverse mood states, sensitivity to light and many more secondary effects.
-Selenium and iodine are the thyroid’s natural partners and if you are taking iodine, it’s a good idea to include a selenium supplement.
+A selenium deficiency can also affect the thyroid and lead to hypothyroidism, which in turn causes the sufferer to exhibit symptoms including heart palpitations, emotional disturbance, moisture on the skin, adverse mood states, sensitivity to light, and many more secondary effects.
+Selenium and iodine are the thyroid’s natural partners, and if you are taking iodine, it’s a good idea to include a plant-based selenium supplement.

 - Heavy metal elimination